Virgin Islands Catamaran

 Virgin Island Ferry information:

 Please click here for current ferry information to and from the US and British Virgin Islands.
+It is a good idea to purchase one-way ferry tickets so you can remain flexible on your return trip.
+We recomend Tortola Fast Ferry if the schedule works for you.

 What should you bring?